Hyde Park Golf Club: History of Hyde Park Golf Course

 In 1938, the area was developed as Hyde Park and a brand new 18-hole facility along with the Red Nine was built for public play.
 The updated course was designed by Designed by William F. Gordon, ASGCA and David W. Gordon, ASGCA.
 The 18-hole Hyde Park course at the Hyde Park Municipal Golf Course facility in Niagara Falls, New York features 6,255 yards of golf from the longest tees for a par of 70.
 The course rating is 70.3 and it has a slope rating of 106.

 In the late 1980s, a second club was formed due to growth in the market, named The Cataract Golf Club.
 Both clubs offered similar benefits to their members and maintained a friendly rivalry for over 15 years.
 Unfortunately once the explosion in golf waned, neither club could sustain its membership on its own and the two clubs merged with the original Hyde Park Golf Club name being used.
 The locals often refer to the course as Niagara Falls National in reference to the excellent course conditions often compared to Augusta National.
 The club schedules over 20 tournaments per year including a Club Championship and hosts the City Championship as well.
 The club also sponsors a Junior program allowing those under 18 years of age a chance to play and compete against other Junior clubs throughout Western New York.

 Membership

 Membership allows members to play in all club sponsored tournaments, which include scheduled Tee Time Tournaments, Weekend Anyday Tournaments, Match Play Tournament, Club Championship and any other tournament that may be offered by the club.
-In addition membership provides you with a U.S.G.A. certified handicap, ability to participate in Buffalo District and WNY Publinks golf tournaments and four club sponsored dinners per year.
-Junior members may participate in the club sponsored Junior Club and represent the Hyde Park Golf Club by playing in the B.D.G.A.
-Junior League.